 who your information might be shared with

-- law enforcement agencies in connection with any investigation to help prevent unlawful activity
+- Any regulatory authority or any law enforcement agency in connection with any legal obligation that applies to us or pursuant to an investigation to help prevent unlawful activity.

 keeping your data secure

-Our staff are bound by obligations of confidentiality and trained in the protection of personal data.
+Our employees, agents and subcontractors are also bound by obligations of confidentiality and trained in the protection of personal data.
 We comply with the Legislation and use the appropriate technical and organisational measures necessary to safeguard your personal data.
-We only share your personal data with third parties who also comply with the Legislation.
+We only share your personal data with third parties who reasonably deem to act in compliance with the Legislation.

 While we will use all reasonable efforts to safeguard your personal data, you acknowledge that the use of the internet is not entirely secure and for this reason we cannot guarantee the security or integrity of any personal data that is transferred from you or to you via the internet.
 If you have any particular concerns about your information, please contact us (see ‘How to contact us?’ below).